Chandni-L5/pawsome-strolls/README.md

 - Vernell Clarke - Alumni student at code institute who contributed valuable time to help teach me how to use various dev tools and troubleshoot a number of issues on the site.
 Vernell also took time to test out the site on various browsers.
 - Moritz Wach - my Code Institute Mentor who made himself available during the busy Christmas period to help advise me on my progress.
 - Oisin at tutor support who assisted me with some troubleshooting.
-- Ivan Kimpl - who took time to help me with quick questions when I was unsure of how to target a specific class.
+- Ivan Kimpl - who took time to help me with quick questions when I was unsure of how to target a specific class and who also took time to create a custom AI video for my project with a script I provided.
 - Lizzy_4p and Naveed_5p - who took time to respond to my peer code review request on slack.
 - Tom, Prashant and Suraj - family and friends who helped to test out the site on various devices.
 - Benji - My dog who inspired me and kept me company throughout this project.